PIYUSH1SAINI/ReadMe-wiz/README.md

 # ReadMe-wizard

-> A command-line tool to generate README files using Google's generative AI.
+> A command-line tool to generate README files using generative AI.

 ## Table of Contents